 - The server sends the public key to the client.

-- The client authenticates the certificate.
+- The client verifies the certificate.

 - If the certificate is invalid, the SSL handshake fails.
 You must upload another certificate for authentication.

-- The certificate has not expired.
+- The certificate is not expired.

 - The certificate is issued by a trusted certificate authority (CA).

 - The public key of the certificate can decrypt the signature of the server certificate.